A Complete 5-Day Kyoto Itinerary

 JR Kyoto Station

-That evening we went to the JR Kyoto Station to shop and appreciate the architecture of this public transit and the views of Kyoto Tower.
-It might seem silly to account for time at a train station but there are a number of things to occupy your time and it’s one of the coolest train stations we’ve ever been to!
+In the late afternoon or evening, head to JR Kyoto Station to shop and appreciate the architecture of this public transit and the views of Kyoto Tower.
+It might seem silly to account for time spent at a train station but there are many things to do at Kyoto Station and it’s one of the coolest train stations we’ve ever been to!

 Location: Higashishiokoji Kamadonocho, Shimogyo Ward, Kyoto, Japan // MAP